osteele/gojekyll/README.md

 | [gopkg.in/alecthomas/kingpin.v2](https://github.com/alecthomas/kingpin)        | Alec Thomas                                            | command line and flag parser                          | MIT                               |
 | [gopkg.in/yaml.v2](https://github.com/go-yaml/yaml)                            | Canonical                                              | YAML support                                          | Apache License 2.0                |

+The text for `gojekyll help` was taken from the output of `jekyll help`, and is used under the terms of the MIT license.

-In addition to being totally and obviously inspired by Jekyll, Jekyll's *documentation* was solid and indispensible.
-Many of the filter test cases are taken directly from the Jekyll documentation, and during development the [Jekyll docs](https://jekyllrb.com/docs/home/) were always open in at least one tab.
+Many of the filter test cases are taken directly from the Jekyll documentation, and are used under the terms of the MIT license.

-The text for `gojekyll help` was taken from the output of `jekyll help`.

-The template for page redirections was adapted from the template in <https://github.com/jekyll/jekyll-redirect-from>.
+The template for `jekyll-redirect-from` page redirects was adapted from the template in <https://github.com/jekyll/jekyll-redirect-from>, and is used under the terms of the MIT license.

 The gopher image in the `testdata` directory is from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Gophercolor.jpg).
 It is used under the [Creative Commons Attribution-Share Alike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/deed.en).

+In addition to being totally and obviously inspired by Jekyll and its plugins, Jekyll's *documentation* was solid and indispensible.
+During development the [Jekyll docs](https://jekyllrb.com/docs/home/) were always open in at least one tab.

 ## Related